 Individual counseling and psychotherapy appointments are goal-oriented sessions that are tailored to your personal needs.
-Given our short-term therapy model approach to individual counseling, the average student is seen for 5 or 6 sessions over a year.
+Given our short-term therapy model approach to individual counseling, treatment is from 2-6 sessions, at which point continued needs will be further assessed.
 Session length is based on the individual need of the student.
-Throughout the sessions, you and your therapist will not only develop a plan based on your goals, but also measure your progress along the way, ultimately positioning you to successfully sustain changes and function to your highest ability.
+Throughout the sessions, you and your therapist will not only develop a plan based on your goals but also measure your progress along the way, ultimately positioning you to successfully sustain changes and function to your highest ability.

 You can make your counseling experience more effective by having:

 A sense of the goals you wish to accomplish